 Decarbonisation policies DC P1 Decarbonised fleet: deploy a fully decarbonised public transport bus fleet by 2035 while retaining the flexibility to use diesel buses as a secondary option to meet operational needs.
-DC P2 Supporting infrastructure: new and existing charging infrastructure will align with NZTA charging design principles and, when practicable, be powered by renewable energy sources.
+DC P2 Supporting infrastructure: new and existing charging infrastructure will a NZTA charging design principles and, when practicable, be powered by remenergy sources.